octopusfarm/octopusfarm/README.md

 Hi!
 I'm an octopus farmer.
-I keep the octopi happy by making sure they don't get all tangled up.
+I keep the critters happy by making sure they don't get all tangled up.

 Most of my work is in web development, but I'm not specifically a web developer.
 I've also written device drivers (the kind that require an oscilloscope to debug), a heuristic calibration system for linear delta robots (3D printers), and other fun stuff.
 I started programming on an Apple ]\[E in the '80s.